ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Create a better continue button (door on level 0)
 - [x] Edit scaling methods so the view’s center is moved down until the bottom of the view is the bottom of the screen.
 - [x] Fix level skipping glitch, where a level is unlocked but doesn’t exist
-- [ ] Perhaps input rotation relational friction into pivoting islands as well ?
+- [ ] Perhaps input rotation relational friction into pivoting islands as well?
 - [x] Translate + scale buttons, actually (their locations and ranges need to change for accurate interaction)
 - [x] Scale buttons, visually (because their increased spacing needs to be coupled with increased print size)
 - [x] Translate items (hooked to centerX,centerY)